mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 The interfaces were designed to be largely similar to those of BCH wallets.

-Slp methods can use the `walletId` created in `wallet/create` calls.
+SLP methods can use the `walletId` created in `wallet/create` calls.

-Rest server uses strings for the slp amounts in order not to lose precision or have floating point issues
+Rest server uses strings for the SLP amounts in order not to lose precision or have floating point issues

 ### Token creation - Genesis